 Topical Relevance

-A link from a site that consistently covers your industry carries significantly more weight than a link from a high-domain-authority site in a completely unrelated niche.
+A link from a site that consistently covers your industry carries significantly more weight than a link from a high domain-authority site in a completely unrelated niche.
 Google’s algorithms evaluate whether the linking domain has sustained topical authority in the same subject area as your page.
 A backlink to your digital marketing article from a respected SEO publication is worth far more than a link from a highly ranked food blog, even if the food blog has higher raw authority metrics.
+This topical relevance evaluation has become more sophisticated with each core update — Google is increasingly able to assess whether a link makes editorial sense, not just whether the linking domain has high authority.

 Editorial Context